cbergmeir/cc2425/session4/README.md

 ```

 If you are familiar with Docker Compose the file should look very familiar.
 A key difference is that instead of **"services"** we have **"instances."** And you guessed correctly - each section there corresponds to a Singularity instance that will be created.
 In this guide, we will walk through each of the sections in detail.

-Instance folders
+### Instance folders

 Generally, each section in the yaml file corresponds with a container instance to be run, and each container instance is matched to a folder in the present working directory.
-For example, if I give instruction to build an nginx instance from a nginx/Singularity.nginx file, I should have the following in my singularity-compose:
+For example, if I give instruction to build an nginx instance from an nginx/Singularity.nginx file, I should have the following in my singularity-compose:

 ```
   nginx: